Saur-Deshmukh/Keeper/README.md

 - **Add Notes**: Easily add new notes with a title and content.
 - **Delete Notes**: Remove any note you no longer need with a single click.

-## Screenshots

-*Include screenshots of your app here to showcase its functionality and design.*

 ## Installation

 1. Clone the repository: